The club shall be known as the Oldham and District Riding Club

-This shall consist of persons who have attained the age of eighteen years.
-Junior membership will be open to persons who have attained the age of fifteen years who have been accepted by the Committee, having paid the due subscription for the current period.
+Senior members shall consist of persons who have attained the age of eighteen years.
+Junior membership will be open to all ages having paid the due subscription for the current period.
 Honorary membership may be conferred by the Committee upon any person deemed by them to have rendered notable service to the Club.
 No member, under age 18, may be a voting member of any Riding Club.

 A member shall complete the application form as prescribed by the Committee.
 Membership shall be open to anyone interested in the sport regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
 The Committee may refuse membership only for good cause, such as conduct or character likely to bring the Club or the sport into disrepute.
 Appeal against refusal may be made to the members of the Committee.